Ph.D. in Media Communication

 Program Overview

-- Strategic Communication: Focuses on strategies and issues in the fields of advertising and public relations.
+- Strategic Communication: Focuses on strategies and issues in the disciplines of advertising and public relations.
 Includes audience research, persuasion, crisis communication, and public diplomacy.
+See our Strategic Communication Center.

-- News, Media, and Democracy: Focuses on journalism practices and media behaviors, attitudes, and ownership structure.
+- Storytelling, Media, and Democracy: Focuses on journalism practices, storytelling, visual communication, and media behaviors, attitudes, and ownership structure.

 - Digital Culture and Identities: Examines the production of personal identities and cultural movements in digital spaces.
 Research includes performance and performativity theories, immersive technologies, game studies, technocultural discourse, digital narrative analysis, and persona studies.